 DISH TV subscribers.
-We lost approximately 132,000 net DISH TV subscribers during the three months ended March 31, 2020 compared to the loss of approximately 266,000 net DISH TV subscribers during the same period in 2019.
-This decrease in net DISH TV subscriber losses primarily resulted from a lower DISH TV churn rate and higher gross new DISH TV subscriber activations.
+We lost approximately 87,000 net DISH TV subscribers during the three months ended September 30, 2020 compared to the loss of approximately 66,000 net DISH TV subscribers during the same period in 2019.
+This increase in net DISH TV subscriber losses primarily resulted from lower gross new DISH TV subscriber activations, partially offset by a lower DISH TV churn rate.

-Sling TV subscribers.
-We lost approximately 281,000 net Sling TV subscribers during the three months ended March 31, 2020 compared to the addition of approximately 7,000 net Sling TV subscribers during the same period in 2019.
-This decrease in net Sling TV subscriber additions was primarily related to lower Sling TV subscriber activations, increased competition, including competition from other subscription video on-demand and live-linear OTT service providers, and delays and cancellations of sporting events as a result of COVID-19.
+SLING TV subscribers.
+We added approximately 203,000 net SLING TV subscribers during the three months ended September 30, 2020 compared to the addition of approximately 214,000 net SLING TV subscribers during the same period in 2019.
+This decrease in net SLING TV subscriber additions was primarily related to lower SLING TV subscriber activations, increased competition, including competition from other subscription video on-demand and live-linear OTT service providers, and delays and cancellations of sporting events as a result of COVID-19.

 DISH TV subscribers, gross.
-During the three months ended March 31, 2020, we activated approximately 299,000 gross new DISH TV subscribers compared to approximately 243,000 gross new DISH TV subscribers during the same period in 2019, an increase of 23.0%.
-The increase in gross new DISH TV subscribers resulted from the effectiveness of our promotions and product offers.
-Although our gross new DISH TV subscriber activations increased, our gross new DISH TV subscriber activations continue to be negatively impacted by stricter customer acquisition policies for our DISH TV subscribers, including an emphasis on acquiring higher quality subscribers, and by increased competitive pressures, including aggressive short term introductory pricing and bundled offers combining broadband, video and/or wireless services and other discounted promotional offers; and channel removals.
-In the second half of March 2020, COVID-19 and the related governmental recommendations and/or mandates created reduced in person selling opportunities, and a reduction in customers' willingness to open direct mail marketing and allow in-home technicians into their homes.
-As a result, we reduced our marketing expenditures and our gross new DISH TV subscribers began to decrease.
+During the three months ended September 30, 2020, we activated approximately 292,000 gross new DISH TV subscribers compared to approximately 416,000 gross new DISH TV subscribers during the same period in 2019, a decrease of 29.8%.
+This decrease in our gross new DISH TV subscriber activations was primarily related to the impact of COVID-19.
+Beginning in the second half of March 2020, COVID-19 and the related governmental recommendations and/or mandates created reduced in person selling opportunities, and a reduction in customers' willingness to open direct mail marketing and allow in-home technicians into their homes as well as delays and cancellations of sporting events.
+As a result, beginning in the first quarter 2020, we reduced our marketing expenditures and our gross new DISH TV subscribers began to decrease.
 We continue to assess the impact of COVID-19 and cannot predict with certainty the impact to our gross new DISH TV subscribers as a result of, among other things, higher unemployment and lower discretionary spending and reduced ability to perform our in-home service operations due to the impact of social distancing.
+In addition, our gross new DISH TV subscribers activations continue to be negatively impacted by stricter customer acquisition policies for our DISH TV subscribers, including an emphasis on acquiring higher quality subscribers, and by increased competitive pressures, including aggressive short term introductory pricing and bundled offers combining broadband, video and/or wireless services and other discounted promotional offers, and channel removals.